sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 Pay of officers.

 All the soldiers, from the private to the commander-in-chief, received their pay regularly every month.
 The crown prince, who was generally the next in command to the king, received every month 5,000 varvas or gold coins; the commander-in-chief drew 4,000 varvas; the atiratha, the first charioteer, who was usually a royal prince, received 3,000 varvas; the malharatha 2,000 varvas; the rathika and the gajayodhi 1,000 varvas each; the ardharatha 500 varvas; the êkaratha (commander of a chariot) and the leader of an elephant got each 300 niskas.
 The general commanding all the cavalry obtained 3,000 niṣkas; the general in command of the whole infantry received 2,000 niskas.
 An officer commanding 1,000 men of infantry got 500 niskas; an officer who led the same number of troopers received 1,000 niskas ;
-an officer who had 100 men under his command, and who must ride on a horse, drew only 7 varvas, while a private got 5 [suvarnas.](# " See Weapons, pp. 7, 8; Madras Journal, 173 and 174.")
+an officer who had 100 men under his command, and who must ride on a horse, drew only 7 varvas, while a private got 5 suvarnas.[^38]

 Particular inhibition against fire-arms.

+[^38]: " See Weapons, pp. 7, 8; Madras Journal, 173 and 174."

 The following double verses (44-50) give an account of thereward of the brave soldier who falls in battle, and sums up the persons with whom one should not fight.
 Among these the most remarkable is the 45th śloka, which says that "in a combat no one should strike his enemy with concealed against fire-arms. weapons, nor with poisoned arrows, nor with machines kindled by fire, nor also with various stratagems."
-The commentator explains the Sanskrit term "agnyujvalair yantraiḥ" by "nalikaiḥ," [guns](# "See Weapons, pp. 73 and 74, and Madras Journal, pp. 239 and 240 Harivanisa, 225.").The significance of this ślōka proving
+The commentator explains the Sanskrit term "agnyujvalair yantraiḥ" by "nalikaiḥ," guns[^39].The significance of this ślōka proving

+[^39]: "See Weapons, pp. 73 and 74, and Madras Journal, pp. 239 and 240 Harivanisa, 225."

-the existence of fire-arms in India can hardly be exaggerated, but after the Vedic verses, which we have given before, and which contain the clearest evidence of the existence of fire-arms, no more need be [added.](# "Sec pages 10-14.")
+the existence of fire-arms in India can hardly be exaggerated, but after the Vedic verses, which we have given before, and which contain the clearest evidence of the existence of fire-arms, no more need be added.[^40]

 Favorable time for warfare

+[^40]: "Sec pages 10-14."

-The 51st ślöka discusses the favorable time in the year Favor-when expeditions may be undertaken; the month Marga [śīrṣa](# "See Manu VII, 82.")
+The 51st ślöka discusses the favorable time in the year Favor-when expeditions may be undertaken; the month Marga śīrṣa[^41]

 is specially recommended; besides this Phalguna and Caitra are mentioned.
-Then follow some double verses, which contain the names of the already known army [corps](# "See Manu VII, 190 ff.")
+Then follow some double verses, which contain the names of the already known army corps[^42]

+[^41]: "See Manu VII, 82."

 and give some general advice as to the leading of troops and combating the enemy.

+[^42]: "See Manu VII, 190 ff."

 General advice.